 I had a strong feeling that NZD/USD would plummet all the way down to the .8000 handle yesterday… and it did!
-Unfortunately, I wasn’t able to dive in as the pair didn’t reach my entry level at .8100.
+Unfortunately, I wasn’t able to dive in as the pair didn’t reach my entry-level at .8100.

 You see, I had been waiting for the pair to retrace, hoping that I could get in at a good price.
 However, the bearish sentiment for the Kiwi was way too strong that NZD/USD simply crashed below the .8050 minor psychological level as soon as the London session kicked off.

-A part of me wishes that I took a breakout setup instead but remembering how I got heartbroken from several fakeouts in the past kept me from jumping in at market and catching at least a part of the Kiwi drop.
+A part of me wishes that I took a breakout setup instead-but remembering how I got heartbroken from several fakeouts in the past kept me from jumping in at market and catching at least a part of the Kiwi drop.

-I’ll be cancelling my orders now, not just because I already missed the boat, but also because I clearly stated in my trade plan that I will close all orders prior to the NFP release.
+I’ll be canceling my orders now, not just because I already missed the boat, but also because I clearly stated in my trade plan that I will close all orders prior to the NFP release.
 Don’t I get extra brownie points for being extra disciplined?